Conservatism principle of accounting

 Introduction to the concept

-The conservatism principle lays down recognition rules for entities, specifically in cases where there is uncertainty with regards to the occurrence of a financial event or the amount involved.
-It works as a guideline for accountants who have to continue to use their own judgement and discretion while recording transactions in case of uncertain events.
-The concept is followed by GAAPs of all jurisdictions to ensure that the accounts and statements derived from entities’ accounting systems present a fair and consistent view to their readers.
+The conservatism principle lays down recognition rules for commercial entities, specifically in cases where there is uncertainty about the occurrence of a financial event or the amount involved.
+It works as a guideline for accountants who have to continue using their own judgment and discretion while recording transactions in the event of uncertain events.
+The concept is followed in all accounting frameworks and jurisdictions to ensure that financial statements derived from entities’ accounting systems present a fair and consistent view of their business and financial performance.

 Examples of conservatism concept